Building a sales funnel is simple.

 Like I said, building a sales funnel, it’s simple, not easy!

 First thing to understand is – building a sales funnel is the key foundation for any and all success in sales.

-In fact, skills and product/service aside, I believe that building a sales funnel that delivers regular orders, high profit, good quality, high value customers is the single most important activity in any sales team.
+It’s a fact, skills and product/service aside, I believe that building a sales funnel that delivers regular doses of well qualified high quality sales prospects and potential customers into your sales pipeline is the single most important activity in any sales team.